 Sadly, Brother Deodat never got to see The Little Chapel finished, he got sick and went back to France.
 Another monk took over his job, but it’s only in recent years that a full restoration has begun and as part of this, the chapel re-opened to the public in April 2017 (so we were super lucky to get to see it).

-However, the Little Chapel isn’t the only quirky thing to do on Guernsey – here’s six more fun things you might want to try.
+However, the Little Chapel isn’t the only quirky thing to do on Guernsey – here’s seven more fun things you might want to try.

 There seems to be a lot of pubs on Guernsey considering its size and there’s also a healthy local booze scene with beer and cider brewed on the island – I, however, was interested in the local gins.